Jim Duffy: Home

 Thank you for visiting, and welcome.
 To hear some tunes, please visit the expanded Music page.

-Jim Duffy -- that's me -- is a New York-based composer, keyboard player, session musician and occasional electric bassist.
+Jim Duffy -- that's me -- is a New York-based composer, keyboard player, session musician and occasional electric bassist and melodica player.

-Since 2000 or so, I have focused primarily on composing, recording and performing original instrumental music.
+Since 2000 or so, I have focused primarily on composing, recording and performing original instrumental music, mostly playing a mid-1960s Wurlitzer electric piano.
 My first album of original tunes -- I still call them albums -- was "Side One," which was released in 2004.
 My second album, "Mood Lit," was released in 2009.
 The third installment is in the works.

 I have also done plenty of studio session work, playing on records by the Bottle Rockets, Sour Jazz, Greg Trooper, Reid Paley, the Fleshtones, Speedball Baby, Florence Dore, Eric "Roscoe" Ambel, Joe Flood, the Damnwells, Jim Koeppel, Will Rigby and many others.
 And I have performed on stage with rock and roll pioneer Freddy "Boom Boom" Cannon and rockabilly queen Wanda Jackson.